Donate 1300 781 500

 Ovarian cancer symptoms can be very vague.
 Many of the symptoms can also be caused by other conditions, especially in the early stages.
 This disease affects hundreds of women in Victoria each year.
 Still, many take a long time to get a diagnosis.
 That is why Ovarian Cancer Awareness Month is all about letting women know the symptoms.

-Infographic with the symptoms of ovarian cancer displayed around a picture of a woman.
+Infographic with the symptoms of ovarian cancer displayed around a picture of the reproductive system.

 Text: Ovarian Cancer Symptoms: Fatigue/feeling lethargic; Abdominal or pelvic pain; Urinary changes such as frequency and urgency; Changes is bowel habits; Unexplained weight loss or weight gain; Abdominal bloating or increase in size; Appetite loss, feeling full quickly.